#77 - How to Select a Fire Sprinkler Contractor or Fire Protection Company

 Hiring a fire sprinkler or fire protection contractor can be a difficult process.
 Let's make this easier with a list of questions consumers should consider asking:

 - How many years has your company been in business?

 - What materials or brands do you regularly use when installing a fire sprinkler system?
-(Go as far as asking for specific models so that you can research the products, too.)
+(Asking for specific models allows you to research the products, too.)